 During many wars local civilians were provoked by the incredible presumption of passing soldiers into becoming this.
 As if they failed, they would be subject to worse Rape, Pillage, and Burn than before, if they succeeded they would end up becoming like their persecutors and if they did nothing they would simply be ground down underfoot, it was a tough choice.
 Effectively it was La Résistance against both sides for pure self-preservation, but the chief target would be the nearest army.

-The anarcho-syndicalist uprisings in Catalonia was this on the leftist side, though (and certainly not "Loyalists", as they fought for the complete dismantlement of the state apparatus and had strained relationships with the rest of the Republican side).
+The anarcho-syndicalist uprisings in Catalonia was this on the leftist side.
+They resisted Franco but were certainly not "Loyalists", as they fought for the complete dismantlement of the state apparatus and had strained relationships with the rest of the Republican side.
 Under the guidance of the FAI-CNT the citizen rose up against the Nationalists and fired off the shots for an anarchist insurrection, allying only with the Loyalist government as a sort of "the enemy of my enemy" deal.
-Boy did that bite them in the ass later with the Stalinists.
+Then they ran into the Stalinists who did with them as is their wont.

 The Arab Spring.
 Protests and revolutions have occurred in Tunisia, Egypt, Algeria, Yemen, Libya, Morocco, Bahrain, Syria, and Iraq and Iran.

 Finnish Civil War 1918 - both sides.
-The Whites considered themselves as the representants of the legitimate government resisting the Communist Imperialism, while the Reds considered themselves as the sole defendant of the small guy against Capitalist oppressors.
+The Whites considered themselves as the representatives of the legitimate government resisting the Communist Imperialism (which would have been true is they hadn't exiled, imprisoned or executed all the M Ps of the biggest party), while the Reds considered themselves as the sole defendant of the small guy against Capitalist oppressors (which would have had a bigger ring to it if the Finnish people hadn't shown through universal suffrage elections that they didn't like the communists).
 Needless to say, the Finnish Civil War was extremely bloody.

-Hamas in Palestine, Hezbullah in Lebanon, Taliban in Afghanistan, the Muslim Brotherhood in Egypt, as well as the Iraqi resistance after the 2003 invasion.
+Hamas in Palestine, Hezbollah in Lebanon, Northern Alliance in Afghanistan under Taliban rule, the Muslim Brotherhood in Egypt, as well as the Iraqi resistance after the 2003 invasion.
 The first four organizations alternate between being La Résistance and a de-facto government.
 In case of the Muslim Brotherhood, they were de-jure government too until the Egyptian military stepped in again.